DataDog/datadog-cloudfoundry-buildpack/README.md

 - `STD_LOG_COLLECTION_PORT`: Must be used when collecting logs from `stdout`/`stderr`.
 It redirects the `stdout`/`stderr` stream to the corresponding local port value.
 - `LOGS_CONFIG`: Use this option to configure the agent to listen to a local TCP port and set the value for the `service` and `source` parameters.

+**Additional steps for windows**

+To get logs from your .NET Framework applications running on windows cells, follow these additional steps:
+1. Create a `Procfile` at the root of your app containing the following line:
+    ```
+    web: run.cmd
+    ```
+2. Create a file named `run.cmd` at the root of your application.
+This file contains the command to startup your application
+    ```batch
+    .cloudfoundry\hwc.exe 2>&1 | "C:\Users\vcap\app\datadog\datadog agent\embedded2\python.exe" "C:\Users\vcap\app\datadog\scripts\redirect_logs.py"
+    ```
+    This command starts the usual `hwc` buildpack, and redirects its output to a script that forwards it to the agent, so that your app logs appear in Datadog.

 **Example**:

 An `app01` Java application is running in Cloud Foundry.
 The following configuration redirects the container `stdout`/`stderr` to the local port 10514.
 It then configures the Agent to collect logs from that port while setting the proper value for `service` and `source`: